minecraft-access/minecraft-access/docs/content/features.md

 ### Player Status

 This feature adds a key to speak your current status, which includes things like health, hunger, armor, air remaining (if in water), etc.
+The mod will automatically speak gaining and losing effects.

 See also: [Configuration]({{% relref "/config#health-n-hunger" %}}), [Keybindings]({{% relref "/keybindings#player-status" %}})